Coronavirus (COVID-19) is a highly infectious respiratory disease caused by the SARS-CoV-2 virus.

 York strongly encourages that everyone receives a complete COVID-19 vaccine series, including updated booster(s), when eligible.
 Go to the Ontario vaccine site to check vaccine eligibility and to book an appointment or call the Provincial Vaccine Contact Center at 1-833-943-3900 (TTY for people who are deaf, hearing-impaired or speech-impaired: 1-866-797-0007).

-When possible, York is partnering with local public health authorities to make access to vaccines easy and convenient for our community members, including through the following upcoming clinics.
+When possible, York is making access to vaccines easy and convenient for our community members, including through university vaccination clinics.
+More details, below:

-Please see Shoppers Drug Mart locations close to Glendon campus offering COVID-19 vaccines:
+Please see additional Shoppers Drug Mart locations close to Glendon campus offering COVID-19 vaccines:

 1601 Bayview Avenue, Toronto, ON M4G 3B5